Welcome screen¶

 We can also see that the Title class has:

-So we can see that there are three tasks we need to complete to create our welcome screen:
+This means there are four tasks we need to complete to create the welcome screen:

-The window values reside in Globals.py in the GameFrame folder, so open it up.
+The window settings are in the Globals.py file inside the GameFrame folder, so open that file.

-To change the window size, adjust the SCREEN_WIDTH and SCREEN_HEIGHT:
+To change the window size, update the SCREEN_WIDTH and SCREEN_HEIGHT values:

 7SCREEN_WIDTH = 1280